 Our top recommendation for most users is the Fitbit Versa 3.
 Those requiring a band rather than a watch should head straight to Fitbit Charge 4.
 These are the best Fitbits for more serious exercise, since they have GPS built in, better heart-rate tracking, and a focus on 'active minutes' instead of steps taken.

 Despite doubts over the accuracy of its step counting and calorie calculations, what keeps Fitbit popular is its well established social network and slick app, as well as an ongoing stream of new devices that offer the Fitbit experience in a variety of shapes, sizes and prices.
 100% accuracy is not the most essential thing in a fitness tracker.

 The real keys to success are wearability, a good, motivational app, a wide range of features and, if the stats aren't necessarily bang-on accurate, they are at least consistent in the way that they are inaccurate.
 In that case, you can tell if you are improving, maintaining or – heaven forbid – deteriorating in terms of activity and fitness.
-Fitbits deliver all that in spades.
+The Fitbits Versa 3 delivers all that in spades.

 The 'most advanced Fitbit' title goes to the Sense, Fitbit's flagship model at the moment.
 It has all the features of the excellent Fitbit Versa 3 but also adds stress tracking, a skin temperature sensor and an ECG app to the mix.
 Most of these features have received the FDA and CE stamp of approval (US and EU, respectively) to be used by people who haven't got any cardiovascular medical history.